itsparth/edgedb-dart/rstdocs/api.rst

       Map<String, dynamic> globals
     )

-Returns a new :ref:`Client <edgedb-dart-Client>` instance with the specified global values.
+Returns a new :ref:`Client <gel-dart-Client>` instance with the specified global values.

 The ``globals`` parameter is merged with any existing globals defined on the current client instance.